danielgrigg/vim-hub/README.md

-vim-daniel-grigg
+vim-hub

-Daniel's relocatable vim config.
+A relocatable vim config.